dipaksarkar/docs/docs/nitrofit28/members.md

 2. Click the (`...`) of the member that you want to block.
 3. Click `Request Avatar` or `Avatar Received`.
 4. Click `Confirm`.

+## Collect Due Payment

+If you prefer to use a manual payment method for a member, follow these steps to collect the payment:

+**Steps:**

+1. Navigate to the `Members` section in your admin dashboard.
+2. Select the name of the member for whom you need to collect payment.
+3. Locate the `Current Plan` section and click on `Mark as Paid`.
+4. Click `Confirm`.

 ##  Delete a member
 You can delete a single member, or delete multiple members at the same time using a bulk action.
 When you delete a member, it's temporary removed from `NitroFIT28`.
 Deleted members can be restored.